Advanced 3d applications like Autodesk Maya and 3Ds Max are notorious for being power-hungry little monsters.

 Color accuracy is another important feature to look for in a laptop for Maya.
-The Legion 5 comes with a 100% sRGB color accuracy, which lets you see every little change in the color shift in your render output.
+The Legion Pro 5i comes with 100% sRGB color accuracy, which lets you see every little change in the color shift in your render output.

 Overall, if you want a laptop that is plenty powerful can handle all your Maya workload while still coming at a pocket-friendly price tag.
 The Lenovo Legion 5 is what you should get.

 4. Asus TUF Gaming A15 – cheapest laptop we recommend for 3D modeling